lukehedger/countr/wiki/structure.md

 Actions can pass data to Reducers for use in altering the state - see [Flux Standard Action](https://github.com/acdlite/flux-standard-action) for info on constructing actions.

-Actions can be dispatched from anywhere in your app: components and XHR callbacks or even at scheduled intervals.
+Not all actions must go through a Reducer - actions can be dispatched from anywhere in your app: components and XHR callbacks or even at scheduled intervals.
+These Actions can return functions (thunks) or Promises - through the use of Middleware - and can dispatch other actions.
+See more on [async data flow](http://rackt.github.io/redux/docs/advanced/AsyncFlow.html).

 *TODO -> how can dynamic data be passed to an Action from a Component event?*